 What is a RAP?

 A Reconciliation Action Plan (RAP) is a formal statement of commitment to reconciliation.
-A school or early learning service can develop a RAP using the Narragunnawali platform to register existing initiatives or to begin a new journey.
+A school or early learning service can develop a RAP using the Narragunnawali RAP Framework to register existing initiatives or to begin a new journey.

 The key steps for developing a RAP are:

-• Add RAP Actions: There are 39 RAP Actions to select from, including 14 that are a minimum requirement.
+There are 40 RAP Actions to select from, including 14 that are a minimum requirement. - Submit the RAP:

-• Submit the RAP: RAPs are submitted to the Principal or Director for approval and to Reconciliation Australia for review.
+RAPs are submitted to the Principal or Director for approval and to Reconciliation